Latest info and advice for shippers on the Red Sea disruption

 Rate increases on other lanes, not directly impacted by the diversion are being felt, as additional capacity is added to the Asia - Europe lane and there are shortages of other equipment.

-Shippers should prepare for fluctuations in rates and review their budgets for 2024, as a quick resolution to the Red Sea crisis feels unlikely.
-In a recent Flexport webinar update, it was advised shippers should expect all of H1 2024 to be affected by the issue to a certain degree.
+Shippers should prepare for unexpected fluctuations in rates, as a quick resolution to the Red Sea crisis has not materialised.
 Businesses need to factor in changes and delays to proforma shipping schedules.

 However, the wider context here is the shipping lines spent the second half of 2023 struggling to find employment for all their vessels.
 The market is generally regarded as oversupplied.
 There was not enough demand for shipping to meet how much space shipping lines had.
-Rates were bottoming out just 18 weeks ago.
+Rates were bottoming out at in Q4 2023.

 We're now also starting the see the environmental impact of a long term shift away from the Suez Canal.
 According to The Loadstar, data from SeaRoutes suggests emissions from a vessel travelling around the Cape could be some 27% higher per teu than going via the Suez Canal.